dathere/datapusher-plus/README.md

 section to squeeze even more performance from qsv.

-> NOTE: qsv is a general purpose CSV data-wrangling toolkit that gets regular updates.
+> ℹ️ **NOTE:** qsv is a general purpose CSV data-wrangling toolkit that gets regular updates.
 To update to the latest version, just run
 `sudo qsv`/`sudo qsvlite` and it will check the repo for the latest version and update as required.

-Copy `datapusher/settings.py` to a new file like `settings_local.py` and adjust.
+Copy `datapusher/settings.py` to a new file like `settings_local.py` and modify your configuration as required.

     cp datapusher/settings.py settings_local.py
     nano settings_local.py